 Munich Startup: What is your favorite kind of meeting?

 Felix Brehmer, Userlane: The motto “This meeting could have been an email” is unfortunately often true.
 And that’s why I only hold meetings when there really is something that needs discussing.
 If a meeting is imperative, then it should have a clear agenda.
 I prefer the phone for quick coordination, but for longer meetings, it should be a video call or in person.

 Munich Startup: What is your biggest stumbling block in daily business?

 Felix Brehmer, Userlane: Unplanned calls or emails.
 Every morning, I fill in the gaps between my planned meetings.
 When something unexpected comes in, then other things fall by the wayside and I notice my productivity starts to decline.
 To avoid that, it helps to put your email inbox on pause and only open internal tools like Slack at specific times.

 Munich Startup: What gives you a boost of motivation at work?

 Felix Brehmer, Userlane: A coffee break with a colleague.
 Or a phone call with a customer.
 Another alternative is the Spotify rock playlist to boost my energy level.

 Munich Startup: How do you end your workday?

-Felix Brehmer, Userlane: I close all my tabs, look through the notes in my bullet journal, turn off my laptop and look forward to the evening.
+Felix Brehmer, Userlane: I close all my tabs, look through the notes in my bullet journal, shut down Software, turn off my laptop and look forward to the evening.